Oregon Republican Party: Statewide offices

 Oregon has not had a Republican in statewide office since 2021 after the retirement of Secretary of State Bev Clarno and the election of Democrat Shemia Fagan to replace her.
+Clarno replaced Dennis Richardson, the last Republican to be elected to a statewide office in Oregon, upon his death from brain cancer in 2019.

-State Legislators
+State legislators

-The Oregon Republican Party holds a minority 25 of 60 seats in the Oregon House of Representatives and a minority 11 of the 30 Oregon Senate seats.
+The Oregon Republican Party holds 24 of 60 seats in the Oregon House of Representatives and 12 of the 30 Oregon Senate seats.

+The Democratic Party of Oregon has a supermajority in both chambers.
+However, Democrats do not have the 20 seats that would be required to achieve quorum without bipartisan cooperation in the Senate, as a 2/3 quorum is required.